j-zenger/Data-Analysis-Portfolio/README.md

 ### Corporate ESG Data Cleaning and Exploration
 **Code:** [SQL ESG Data Exploration Folder](https://github.com/j-zenger/Data-Analysis-Portfolio/tree/main/SQL)

-**Description:** Cleaned and processed corporate ESG data to for preliminary data exploration and visualization .
+**Description:** This project uses two different datasets, extracted from Kaggle, that track the ESG ratings of large public companies.
+Using SQL functions in R, I loaded, cleaned and processed this data for data exploration and visualization.

 **Skills:** Data cleaning, joins, aggregations, filtering, and visualization